 - Office equipment like cash registers, computers, and printers

 After coming up with the idea, the next step in starting your business should be to write an ice skating rink business plan.
 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

 A business entity refers to how a business is legally organized to operate.
 There are four primary business entities to choose from, which include the sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
 Each type of entity has its own pros and cons, such as liability exposure, costs, and administrative requirements.

 Finding the perfect business name can be challenging.
 Not only does the name have to resonate with your customers, but it also has to be available to use.

 Due to the size, finding a suitable location can be a challenge, especially one that is convenient to customers.
 Locating close to other amusement related activities can also help with getting customers to notice your facility.

 Rent or mortgage costs will depend on the rink’s size, location, and amenities.
 If a rink is purchased or built, putting down a large down payment can help to reduce the size of monthly payments.

 Related: Choosing a business location

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start an ice skating rink is another due to the high cost.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Skating rinks can market in many different ways.
 Common marketing techniques include social media marketing, radio advertising, online advertising, print advertising, and more.
 Marketing costs will vary depending on the type and volume of activity performed.
-For larger skating rinks, hiring a marketing manager on part-time or full-time may be justified.
+For larger skating rinks, hiring a part-time or even full-time marketing manager may be justified.